 A frequent trainer and guest lecturer on public opinion and progressive politics, Ben has been part of the NLC Institute faculty for New Leaders Council chapters across the country and a panelist for the American Association of Political Consultants.
 His writing has appeared in The Hill, the Sacramento Bee, and the Toledo City Paper.
 In 2016, he wrote and directed Runoff, a short narrative film examining racial politics in the time of Trump.

 Prior to joining Tulchin Research, Ben worked as a strategist and media consultant as founding principal of Krompak Communications.
-He lives in Oakland’s Warehouse District with his wife Michele and their dog Maximum Rocknroll (“Max”).
+He lives in Chicago with his wife Michele and their dog Maximum Rocknroll (“Max”).